 This means that secondary poisoning is minimised, so your pets and other wildlife are safe if they capture an affected rodent.

 We’ve used Bell Bait Stations in our work for a long time.
 They’re lockable, tamper-proof, and rugged.
 They last for ages and are the premium professional quality product in the pest control industry.
 Stations are made from thick and strong plastic, suited for tough situations.

 Using Bell stations eliminates the possibility of accidentally baiting off-target animals including endangered species.
 This is very important in roof voids, which are commonly inhabited by possums.

 We don’t just throw bait blocks in a roof.
 The risk of off-target species baiting is too high, and it is a risk to your pets, wildlife, and children.

-Glue boards are inhumane and cause extreme distress to stuck rodents.
+Glue boards are inhumane and cause extreme distress to stuck mice and rats.

 That’s a difficult question to answer.
 It depends on the rodents you have and your particular situation.

 Mice are more adventurous and will investigate new things readily.
 They will consume the bait earlier than rats and be affected sooner.